-You may now link your tax information from the IRS directly to the FAFSA thereby ensuring the figures are accurate and, if no changes are made to the imported information, the requirement to supply tax information to the University will be waived.
+If you link your tax information from the IRS directly to the FAFSA, thereby ensuring the figures are accurate, and if no changes are made to the imported information, the requirement to supply tax information to the University will be waived.

-However, if you are unable to link your IRS data to the FAFSA (you filed taxes as “married filing separately”, “head of household” or some other reason) or you adjust the data that is imported, you will be required to obtain a “TAX TRANSCRIPT” directly from the IRS.
-We will no longer accept copies of your individual returns that you receive from your tax preparer or accounting software as we have in year’s past.
+However, if you are unable to link your IRS data to the FAFSA (you filed taxes as “married filing separately,” “head of household,” or some other reason) or you adjust the data that is imported, you will be required to obtain a “TAX TRANSCRIPT” directly from the IRS.
+We will not accept copies of your individual returns from your tax preparer or accounting software.

-We recommend that you watch the YouTube tutorial on how to link your taxes prior to attempting this update on the FAFSA.
-This video can be found here: https://www.youtube.com/watch?v=W47_YTRVYD4
+Watch the YouTube tutorial to learn how to link your taxes prior to attempting this update on the FAFSA.

 Failure to comply with verification will result in no federal or state aid being funded to you.